Stora Enso vs Smurfit Kappa

 Mergers and Acquisitions in the Industry

 Mergers and acquisitions have been a key strategy for companies in the paper and packaging industry for many years, and this trend is likely to continue in the future.
-Industry analysts predict that we will see more consolidation in the industry, as larger players acquire smaller ones and companies seek to gain market share and competitive advantages.
+Industry analysts predict that we will see more consolidation in the sector, as larger players acquire smaller ones and companies seek to gain market share and competitive advantages.

 Potential Areas for Collaboration Between Stora Enso and Smurfit Kappa